 In cities close to Tokyo, you’ll find stunning landscapes, culturally and historically significant points-of-interest, and dazzling feats of art and engineering.
 Whether or not you actually need an escape from Tokyo, itinerary-willing, don’t pass up on the chance to see as much of Japan as you can.
 Here, we’ll go over our top places to see near Tokyo and day trip ideas.

 Established by an esoteric monk in the 8th century, this little town embodies the relationship between humans and nature.
-The magnificent craftsmanship of Nikko’s temples and shrines astounds those who visit, but the breathtaking natural scenery here attracts visitors as well.
+The magnificent craftsmanship of Nikko’s temples and shrines astounds those who visit, but the breathtaking natural scenery here attracts hikers as well.
 On a one day trip to Nikko from Tokyo, you’ll understand why the Japanese say, “You can’t say kekkō (that you’re satisfied) until you’ve seen Nikko!”

 Among Nikko’s 103 World Heritage sites, the most distinguished destinations are the Toshogu Shrine, Futarasan Shrine, and Rinnoji Temple.
 Nature lovers also can’t miss Kengon Falls and Lake Chuzenji, which are particularly beautiful in autumn.
 You can get from Tokyo to Nikko via the JR Nikko line, or to Tobu Nikko Station by express train.
 Going by bus or car will take you through Irohazaka Winding Road, which has 48 hairpin turns that wrap around a maple-studded mountain.